![]() |

 Questions and Answers

-Near the end of the open house, Master Chen asked the audience if they have any questions.
-You can see the video of the Q&A session here.
-Two questions stand out in my mind and those questions are often asked by many beginners around the world.
+Near the end of the Open House, Master Chen invited the audience to ask questions.
+You can watch the video of the Q&A session here.
+Two questions stood out to me—ones that are frequently asked by beginners worldwide.

 Q1.
 What is the “best” style (Yang, Chen, Wu, Wu (Hao), Sun) to practice?